JohanesB/alx-pre_course/0x01-git/README.md

-this is 0x01-git readme file
+this is 0x01-git readme file for the 4th question